zboxfs/zbox-docs/docs/README.md

 directories are guarded by ACID transaction.
 Data integrity is guaranteed by authenticated encryption primitives [AEAD encryption](https://en.wikipedia.org/wiki/Authenticated_encryption).

+Zbox is not a traditional file system, it cannot be mounted to operating system and shared access by many processes.
+Only the app runs it has the exclusive access to Zbox.

+Zbox is also not like Dropbox, OneDrive and etc. It is built for developers, not consumers.

 ## How It Works

 ![Zbox Overview](../assets/overview.svg)

 As an internal module, ZboxFS runs within the same memory as your application.
-It encapsulates a virtual filesystem in a secure repository (Repo) and provides file IO API to application.
+It encapsulates a virtual file system in a secure repository (Repo) and provides file IO API to application.

 All data stored in the repo is encrypted using user-specified key.
 Optionally,